ufcw_logo.jpg

 When a strike is called, the provisions of the Collective Agreement are suspended, and this includes vacation pay.
 That said, you won’t LOSE vacation because you went on strike.
 During a dispute, if you need to take time away from the picket line, you can (without picket pay).

-When the dispute ends, the Collective Agreement would be back in force, and you would still be entitled to your vacation time and pay.
+When the dispute ends, the Collective Agreement will be back in force, and you will still be entitled to your vacation time and pay.

 If I am on paid sick leave, what happens to my pay?